bage2014/spring-study/spring-study/spring-study-beans/readme.txt

 1.12.5.
 Composing Java-based configurations
 Using the @Import annotation
 Injecting dependencies on imported @Bean definitions

 ## 2017-11-29 22:49
 Conditionally include @Configuration classes or @Bean methods
+// 未实现

+Combining Java and XML configuration
+XML-centric use of @Configuration classes
+@Configuration class-centric use of XML with @ImportResource

+1.13.
+Environment abstraction